wangxj03/wangxj03.github.io/content/posts/2024-09-24-code-search/index.md

 ### Splitting

 Why splitting source code files?
-There are two main reasons:
+There are two primary reasons:

 1. **Model Input Limit**: All embedding models have a token limit for input text.
-For example, OpenAI's [text-embedding-3-small] model has a limit of 8192 tokens.
-If a code snippet is too long, it needs to be split into smaller chunks.
+For instance, OpenAI's [text-embedding-3-small] model has a token limit of 8192.
+If a code snippet exceeds this limit, it must be split into smaller chunks.

-2. **Semantic Granularity**: Smaller chunks help capture more fine-grained semantics.
-Long code snippets may contain multiple functions or classes.
-By splitting, each chunk focuses on a distinct piece of code, which can help improve the quality of retrieval.
+2. **Semantic Granularity**: Breaking code into smaller chunks allows for more precise semantic understanding.
+A long code snippet may contain multiple functions or classes.
+By splitting the code, each chunk can focus on a specific piece, improving the relevance and quality of code retrieval.

-We use [code-splitter](https://github.com/wangxj03/code-splitter) (shameless plug: I am the author) to chunk source code files. code-splitter is a Rust library that provides a fast and efficient way to split code into smaller chunks.
-It utilizes [tree-sitter](https://crates.io/crates/tree-sitter) to parse code into an Abstract Syntax Tree (AST) and merges sibling nodes to create the largest possible chunks without exceeding the chunk limit.
+To achieve this, one can simply split based on characters, words, or lines, as long as the chunk size remains below the model's token limit.
+However, a more sophisticated approach is to split based on tokens directly.
+Two common tokenizers used in the NLP community are:

+- [tiktoken](https://github.com/openai/tiktoken): A fast Byte Pair Encoding (BPE) tokenizer for OpenAI models.

+- [tokenizers](https://github.com/huggingface/tokenizers): Developed by Huggingface to use in the Transformers ecosystem.
+We choose to use the tiktoken for use with OpenAI's embedding models.

+#### Splitting Strategies

+A navie strategy is to split code snippets based on a fixed number of tokens.
+This is obviously not ideal because it may cut off in the middle of a semantic code block such as a function or a class.
+It is desirable for a more intelligent splitter that understands the code's structure and splits at the appropriate semantic boundaries.
+One such approach is Langchain's [recursive text splitter](https://python.langchain.com/docs/how_to/recursive_text_splitter/).
+It splits text using top-level delimiters (sunch as class and function definitions) and then concatenates chunks as long as they stay within the character limit.
+However, this approach requires language-specific delimiters, and its performance suffers with languages that use curly braces heavily.
+Handling these edge cases can become cumbersome.

+A more innovative and elegant approach is to parse the code into an Abstract Syntax Tree (AST) and split based on its structure, as detailed in the blog [post](https://docs.sweep.dev/blogs/chunking-2m-files).
+By traversing the AST in a depth-first fashion, the code can be split into sub-trees that fit within the token limit.
+To avoid generating too many small chunks, sibling nodes can be merged into larger chunks, provided they stay within the token constraint.
+LlamaIndex also provides a cleaner Python implementation of this approach in its [CodeSplitter](https://docs.llamaindex.ai/en/v0.10.19/api/llama_index.core.node_parser.CodeSplitter.html) function.
+Both implementations utilize [tree-sitter](https://crates.io/crates/tree-sitter) for AST parsing. tree-sitter supports a wide range of [languages], making it a more generalizable solution.

+#### Our Approach

-The gist below shows the use of code-splitter [Python bindings](https://pypi.org/project/code-splitter/) to walk through a directory and split Rust files.
-The choice of `TiktokenSplitter` is to match the tokenizer used by OpenAI's embedding models.
+We use [code-splitter](https://github.com/wangxj03/code-splitter) (shameless plug: I' the author) which is a Rust re-implementation for added efficiency.
+The gist below shows the use of its [Python bindings](https://pypi.org/project/code-splitter/) to walk through a directory and split Rust files.
+The choice of `TiktokenSplitter` is to for compatibility with OpenAI embedding models.

 ```python
 from code_splitter import Language, TiktokenSplitter